arnicas/analyst-toolbelt-course/week1/importing_dates.md

 <img src="https://github.com/arnicas/analyst-toolbelt-course/blob/master/week1/week1_pic/import_data.png" width="400" height="202">

+**Note: The final imported data will reflect (look like) your regional settings.
+So the date that is January 2 will display FOR YOU as 2/1/2008 if your settings are European date format (day/month/year).
+This means it was interpreted correctly.**

 #### alternatively... some Excel versions can open CSV files for you:

 In a blank workbook, click File menu, choose Open.... and change the dialog to show or enable “All files”: